javos65/Bitcoin-Stamp/README.md

 ## Bitcoin-Stamp
 Create your unique stamp for your Bitcoin with Fractals

 Python Notebook script for generating a Bitcoin Post Stamp.
-Stamp includes the value accordign the block chain.
+Stamp includes the value according the block chain.

-Python dependencies:
+### Python dependencies:
 datetime lib
 Numba  lib to sue jit for CPU acceleration
 Numpy lib